humamul/Team-Kimayi/README.md

 ## Feedback

-If you have any feedback, please reach out to us at pardeshiharshal90@gmail.com.
+If you have any feedback, please reach out to us at:
+1. humam.alam19@gmail.com
+2. pardeshiharshal90@gmail.com
+3. dilipKumar
+4. rohit
+5. prashant